 We examined the impact of positive and negative contact on refugees’ intensions to remigrate (when it is safe to return) and migrate to the West and tested potential mediators for these associations.
 We found that positive contact was associated with reduced intentions to return via reduced perceived discrimination and increased identification with the host society; and with intentions to migrate to West via increased life satisfaction.
 Negative contact on the other hand was only associated with return intentions via increased perceived discrimination.

-These findings extend previous work on intergroup contact theory by showing that contact do not only improve outgroup attitudes (Hewstone & Swart, 2011; Hodson & Hewstone, 2013; Pettigrew & Tropp, 2006, 2011), but that it could also influence refugees’ decision making related to staying in the host country, returning home, or migrating to another country.
+These findings extend previous work on intergroup contact theory by showing that contact do not only improve outgroup attitudes (Hodson & Hewstone, 2013; Pettigrew & Tropp, 2006, 2011), but that it could also influence refugees’ decision making related to staying in the host country, returning home, or migrating to another country.
 Our findings are consistent with previous work on the associations between increased socio-cultural integration and reduced return intentions among migrants (Anniste & Tammaru, 2014; de Haas & Fokkema, 2011; Di Saint Pierre et al., 2015).
 We contributed to this line of research from intergroup contact perspective in several ways.

-First and foremost, previous studies on the role of contact between members of the host society and refugee integration focus mainly on the effect of positive contact on attitudes toward refugees among the members of the host society and studies conducted among refugees took into account only positive contact experiences (e.g. Di Saint Pierre et al., 2015).
+First and foremost, previous studies focus mainly on the effect of positive contact on attitudes toward refugees among the members of the host society and studies conducted among refugees took into account only positive contact experiences (e.g. Di Saint Pierre et al., 2015).
 In the present research, we examined both positive and negative contact (Pettigrew & Hewstone, 2017) among refugees.
 Surprisingly, the effects of positive contact on return intentions and intentions to migrate to West were more pronounced.
 These results corroborate previous research (e.g., Barlow et al., 2012; Graf et al., 2014) but contradict findings from Pettigrew and Tropp (2011) study.
 Taken together, these results suggest that researchers need to take into account of both types of intergroup contact.
 Research looking at alternative outcomes (e.g. civic participation of refugees in the society, entrepreneurial activities, or political behaviour) other than classical intergroup processes (e.g. prejudice reduction) would be particularly welcome.
 In similar vein, research should also focus on giving more voice to the refugees and increasing their visibility in the mainstream psychological research.
 Refugees are the primary stakeholders and the end-users of the research on refugee studies.
 Research focusing on refugee experiences would contribute to their welfare more than research focusing on attitudes and behaviour towards the refugees.